SwatantraReddy/rnsbatch20/README.md

-#This file from  @rnsbatch20
+#This is README file from master Branch

-#FIrst edit from Dev1

-#Second edit from Dev1

-#First edit from Dev2